The Missing Mass Problem as a Manifestation of GR Contextuality: The Ansatz

 where $\Sigma = r^2 + a^2cos^2\theta$ and $\Delta = r^2 - 2Mr + a^2$.
 This reduces to the Schwarzschild metric

 when $a \ll r$ ($\displaystyle a = \frac{J}{M}$ is the angular momentum per unit mass).
 If for a given galactic orbital radius $r$ we assume all the mass $M$ interior to that radius resides in a radially and axially thin, disk-shaped annulus at $r$ with orbital velocity $v$ in order to generate the most conservative (largest) estimate of $J$, we have $\displaystyle a = \frac {Mr^2 \omega} {Mc} = r \frac {v}{c}$ (restoring $c$).
-Since, the largest galactic orbital velocities are about 300 km/s, we have $a \sim r/1000$ so we will use the much simpler Schwarzschild metric for our discussions.
-Such approximations are not unusual in astrophysics, since it is the case that ``for realistic distributions of matter in galaxies, we have neither analytic, nor numerical solutions to general relativity from which orbits can be predicted'' \cite{brownstein}.
+Since the largest galactic orbital velocities are about 300 km/s, we have $a \sim r/1000$ so we will use the much simpler, spherically symmetric Schwarzschild metric for our discussions of galactic rotation curves.

-We now show that small differences in spacetime geometry can be associated with relatively large differences in the values of mass.
-For example, while $M$ can be $\sim 10M_{p}$, the deviation from flat spacetime on typical galactic scales per $\displaystyle \frac {2GM(r)}{c^2r}$ of the Schwarzschild metric is negligible given current technical limits on astronomical observations.
-Assuming circular orbits (which is common for fitting galactic RC's) we have $\displaystyle v^2r = GM(r)$, where $M(r)$ is the dynamical mass inside the circular orbit at radius $r$ and $v$ is the orbital speed.
-This gives $\displaystyle \frac {2GM(r)}{c^2r} = 2\frac{v^2}{c^2}$.
-Again, the largest galactic rotation speeds are typically only $10^{-3}c$ so the metric deviation from flat spacetime to include the larger dynamical mass is $\sim10^{-6}$, an empirically small metric correction.